nvl(val1,

 CREATE [OR REPLACE] TYPE [schema_name.]object_type_name

-[AUTHID {CURRENT_USER | DEFINER}] {IS | AS} OBJECT
+[AUTHID {CURRENT_USER | DEFINER}] {IS | AS} OBJECT |

 Object

-args are parameters separated by commas:
+parameters separated by commas:

 parameter_name [ IN | OUT | IN OUT ] parameter_type [ := value | DEFAULT value ]